fau-klue/clmaths/topics/01-set_theory.md

 ## Introduction

 Sets can be found almost anywhere.
-For example, we can define a set of all humans on the planet and take one person as an element of that set.
+Sets are considered to be subsets of a large universal set, called the universe.
+Contents of this universe will depend on the context.
+For example, we can define the universe as all humans on the planet, then take sets of these people and pick one person as an element of a set.
 All the words in a language can be seen as a set, a word as an element of it.
 Now for some formal definitions.

 To define a set $$A$$ with the elements $$1,2,3$$ we write: